Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: The inner workings of the 2-SFM framework: Main-sequence galaxies and boosted, Starbursting Sources

 As previously mentioned, the ``typical" sSFR increase $B_{\rm SB}$ of starbursting sources is approx. a factor of four, but the average boost varies as a function of (s)SFR, as does the (relative) number of sources undergoing burst-like activity.
-For example, a source with measured sSFR twice as large as the (redshift- and stellar mass-dependent) main-sequence average could either display this excess simply due to a larger than average gas fraction and without having suffered any triggering, it could have experienced a modest boost, or -- with a lesser probability -- it could initially have been a gas-poor, low-(s)SFR outlier to the main sequence which has been strongly boosted.
-In the following we quantify these variations that are a consequence of the convolution in eq. \ref{eq:bostkerndef}.\\ To find the ``typical" boost of burst-bearing sources at a given sSFR$_0$ (or log(sSFR$_0$/$\langle$sSFR$\rangle_{\rm MS}$)\,=\,$x_0$) we consider the integrand in eq. \ref{eq:bostkerndef},
+For example, a source with measured sSFR twice as large as the (redshift- and stellar-mass-dependent) MS average could either display this excess simply due to a larger than average gas fraction and without having suffered any triggering, it could have experienced a modest boost, or -- with a lesser probability -- it could initially have been a gas-poor, low-(s)SFR outlier to the MS which has been strongly boosted.
+In the following we quantify these variations that are a consequence of the convolution in Equation \ref{eq:bostkerndef}.\\ To find the ``typical" boost of burst-bearing sources at a given sSFR$_0$ (or log(sSFR$_0$/$\langle$sSFR$\rangle_{\rm MS}$)\,=\,$x_0$) we consider the integrand in Equation \ref{eq:bostkerndef},

 Here we introduced a variable for the logarithmic boost, $b_{\ssfr}$\,=\,$x_0-x$\,$\equiv$\,log(sSFR$_0$/sSFR), in order to be able to directly locate the peak of the boost distribution, $b_{\ssfr}^{\rm max}$, by solving the minimization problem: